CSBiology/CSBlog/docs/posts/6_LabelEfficiencyCalculator.md

 ![](../img/6_label_efficiency_calculator/AAGVLDNFSEGEK_95LE_overlay.png)

-It is difficult to extract all peaks of an isotopic pattern from a MS run.
+It is difficult to extract all peaks of an isotopic pattern from an MS run.
 So we need to adapt our simulated pattern to better fit the measured data and filter the simulated pattern for peaks present in the experimentally measured pattern.
 Also, while both patterns are normalized in a way that their intensities sum to 1, they were normalized independently from each other.
 So we normalize our simulated pattern again after filtering to have comparable patterns.
 ```Fsharp